-Planning questions continued...
+Planning continued...

-As you continue to plan, ask yourself and answer the following questions:
+Following your problem tree analysis and as you continue to plan, ask yourself and answer the following questions:

 - What is the overarching goal?

 - Who are the targets/influencers that can help us reach our goal?

 - What tools/tactics (activities) can I use to help me campaign?

 - What are our objectives?
 (SMART)

 - What are the timeframes?

 - Who is best at doing what?